 Assessment Description: Examination (80%) will be closed-book.
 A data sheet is available on Canvas.
 The assignments (two at 10% each) will consist of quizzes on Canvas.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Automated feedback on the quizzes will be available on Canvas.

 Standard University procedures for examination feedback.